willianantunes/transcriber-wrapper/README.md

 If you update Pipfile, you can issue the following command to refresh your lock file:

     docker-compose run remote-interpreter pipenv update

+If you'd like to add a new package, let's say a production one:

+    docker-compose run remote-interpreter pipenv install pyparsing

+Don't forget to update your service!

+    docker-compose build remote-interpreter